gagan-gv/R-Notes-For-DS-ML/DataTypes.md

 - Special Values
     Inf: Infinity
     NaN: Not a Number or undefined value

-### Coercion
-- Other name for type casting
-- Is of 2 types: Implicit and Explicit
-- Implicit occurs when 1 data type is casted to other data type due to circumstances or context
-- Explicit occurs when the user converts the data type

 ### Matrices
 - Extension of numeric/character data types